aredn/documentation/README.md

 The AREDN team will then review your request just as it does for code changes.
 Once your documentation contributions are committed to the AREDN GitHub repository, a webhook updates and builds the latest docs for viewing and exporting on ReadTheDocs.org

-## Viewing the Docs:
-To view the AREDN documentation in a web browser, navigate to ReadTheDocs.org and search for the AREDN Documentation.

-## Exporting to PDF:
-While viewing the AREDN documentation in your web browser, you will see the Topics list in the left panel.
-At the bottom of the panel is a drawer labeled "ReadTheDocs" showing the version you are viewing.
-Click the label bar to open it.
-From the drawer you can export the documentation set as a single PDF or Epub file.
-This is handy if you want to take a PDF copy of the guidebook with you into the field where you do not have Internet access.